Mental health travel insurance

 - Single trips up to 94 days (45 days if aged 76 years or over)

-- Annual Multi-trip provides cover for unlimited number of trips – up to 31 days per trip (Super) and 45 days (Super Duper)
+- Annual Multi-trip provides cover for an unlimited number of trips – up to 31 days per trip (Super) and 45 days (Super Duper)

 - Online medical screening